Schaller's Original Pump: History

 Harvey Schaller emigrated from Germany and moved to the South Side neighborhood of Bridgeport in 1881, at a time when Bridgeport's chief industry was meat slaughtering.
 Schaller opened his pub at the intersection of 37th and Halsted Streets, in the then mostly German Hamburg section of Bridgeport, just a few blocks from the Union Stockyards.
 For decades, Schaller’s served lunch to crowds of Stockyard workers.

 Some resources indicate that Schaller's “Pump” designation dates back to Prohibition, when the two-story brick building housed a speakeasy, and beer was allegedly pumped in from a brewery next door (the Ambrosia Brewing Co.) directly to the beer taps at Schaller’s, enabling its bartenders to reduce on-hand inventory.
 Schaller’s still has a working peephole from Prohibition times on one of its old doors.
 Others believe that the “Pump” designation dates back to the Union Stockyard days, when patrons would bring their horses to a watering trough located in front of Schaller’s—which was filled with water from a pump.

 The back dining room at Schaller's was used for a horse bookmaking operation until well into the 1960s.

 Jack Schaller, a WWII veteran born in 1924, was the most recent longtime proprietor and grandson of the founder.
 He lived upstairs from the establishment from 1978 until his death in 2016.
-After Jack passed away in 2016, Schaller´s Pump permanently closed on 30 April 2017.
+After Jack died in 2016, Schaller's Pump permanently closed on 30 April 2017.

 Across the street from Schaller’s is the 11th Ward Democratic headquarters, which made Schaller’s the unofficial headquarters for Bridgeport’s legacy of Chicago mayors, including Edward Joseph Kelly (1933–47), Martin H. Kennelly (1947–55), Richard J. Daley (1955–76), Michael Anthony Bilandic (1976-79), and Richard M. Daley (1989-2011).